jrjuanj01/holbertonschool-simple_shell/README.md

 Intructions: Write a README file and a man page for your shell.
 You should have the authors file at the root ofyour repository, listing all individuals having contributed content to the repository.

 Use: Were asked to create both a man page and a README file that can be used to understand better the process we take as well as the result for the shell project.

-Progress: Jose Oquendo is in charge of writing the start of this file, as well as updating it as we advance on the proyect.
-The README file and the man page have theyre basic structure already built.

 1: Betty would be proud